Is the universe infinite?

 - Is the universe infinite?

-- What is the border of the universe called?
+- What is beyond the universe?

-- How far is the border of the universe?
+- How far does the universe go?

 - What is bigger than the universe?